 In West Hempstead, however, the average commute to work is quite long.
 On average, people spend 34.04 minutes each day getting to work, which is significantly higher than the national average.
 One bright side is that local public transit is widely used, so it may be an option to avoid the headache of driving in the heavy traffic by leaving the car at home and taking transit.

-The citizens of West Hempstead are very well educated compared to the average community in the nation: 38.54% of adults in West Hempstead have a bachelor's degree or even advanced degree.
+The education level of West Hempstead citizens is very high relative to the national average among all cities (21.84%): 38.54% of adults in West Hempstead have a bachelor's degree or even advanced degree.

 The per capita income in West Hempstead in 2010 was $37,244, which is upper middle income relative to New York, and wealthy relative to the rest of the US.
 This equates to an annual income of $148,976 for a family of four.
 However, West Hempstead contains both very wealthy and poor people as well.